ETL

 function that takes input object bytes as a parameter and returns output bytes (the transformed object’s content).

 In effect, a user can skip the entire step of writing their Dockerfile and building a custom ETL container - the init code capability allows the user to skip this step entirely.
+If you are familiar with FasS, then you probably will find this type of ETL initialization the most intuitive.

 The init_code

-request currently supports two communication types:
+request currently supports three communication types:

 hpush://